aless80/DeepSeeKPIs/README.md

 the most recent BirthDateTimeStamp time stamp:
 %KPI("PluginLastDateTime","LastDateTime",1,"datetimestamp","BirthDateTimeStamp","%CONTEXT")

-You can create a [calculated measure](https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=D2GMDX_ch_calculated_members) with the expression above and use it in Analyzer (see picture).
+You can create a [calculated measure](https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=D2GMDX_ch_calculated_members) with the expression above and use it in Analyzer (see figure below).
 This command sets a calculated measure for the PATIENTS cube with shared storage:
 ```
 SAMPLES>Set ^DeepSee.CalcMbrs("PATIENTS","MEASURES","LASTDATETIME")=$lb("MEASURES","LastDateTime","%KPI(""PluginLastDateTime"",""LastDateTime"",1,""datetimestamp"",""BirthDateTimeStamp"",""%CONTEXT"")","","0")
 ```